 • Your kitty goes home the same day in the afternoon.
 Sometimes we will send home medication for continued pain relief, and if any teeth have been extracted we will recommend feeding a soft food diet for the next 14 days while the gums heal.

-• You will receive a follow-up visit with a technician at no additional charge in 2 weeks to evaluate healing and discuss home care to help prevent future problems.
+• If your cat has had teeth extracted, You will receive a follow-up visit with a technician at no additional charge in 2 weeks.
+At this visit we will evaluate healing and discuss home care to help prevent future problems.